mohamednajiub/wp-workflow/README.md

 ### Create compressed file

-wp-workflow can compress your theme files and folders that you can publish it directly after finishing development
+wp-workflow can prepare your theme for publishing by compressing it in a `.zip` file if you want to create that copressed file.

-- `npm run build`.
+- `npm run build --prod`.
 - wait to finish bundling files
-- you will be asked for if you want zip file or not choose yes.
+- you will be asked for if you want zip file or not choose yes to create copmressd file, "the compressed file will be created in project root".
-- the compressed file will be created in project root.
+- if you choose no, wp-workflow will only minify css, js, and images

 ### Project folder structure